arangodb/docs/3.10/administration-reduce-memory-footprint.md

 --server.scheduler-queue-size
 ```

-The default is 4096, which is quite a lot.
+The default is `4096`, which is quite a lot.
 For small requests, the
 memory usage for a full queue will not be significant, but since
-individual requests can be large, it will sometimes be necessary to
+individual requests can be large, it may sometimes be necessary to
 limit the queue size a lot more to avoid RAM over usage on the queue.